ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

 ---

 I determined that I would code [the transcription](https://polynome.net/wp-content/uploads/2020/02/Zappa-The-Black-Page-Terry-Bozzio.pdf) (PDF) by Phillip Albright, as played by Terry Bozzio.
 This was a week ago, but I finally finished!
+Here are the first 9 bars:

 ![black-page-ex.png](black-page-ex.png)